Covid-19 reaches refugee camps: why we must act now

 After the increase in of violence in Rakhine State, Myanmar, in August 2017, more than 800,000 people crossed the border into Bangladesh.
 It has long been a camp for displaced people to seek refuge, but the sheer number of people forced to flee their homes into the camp since then has been unprecedented.
 As a result, Cox’s Bazar is now home to the largest refugee camp in the world.

 The nature of this emergency is truly global.
-While life begins to adapt to the reality of coronavirus, the situation in refugee camps around the world must not become the new normal.
+While life begins to adapt to the reality of Covid-19, the situation in refugee camps around the world must not become the new normal.

 Global Coronavirus Appeal